 Registering a relationship can make some things easier compared to a de facto relationship.
 Refer to the Legal Services Commission of SA's information about registered vs de facto relationships.

 Removing historic homosexual convictions

 Homosexuality was illegal in South Australia until 1975.
-Prior to 1975, it was possible for people to be charged with crimes relating to homosexual activity.
+Before 1975, it was possible for people to be charged with crimes relating to homosexual activity.
 These criminal convictions can now be removed from a person’s criminal record, which is known as having the conviction spent.

-You can find more information about how to have a historic homosexual conviction spent (removed) on the sa.gov.au website.
+SA.gov.au website has more information about how to have a historic homosexual conviction spent (removed).